 Determine whether you have federal student loans, private student loans, or both.
 The advice below is for federal student loans.
 To discuss repayment options for private student loans, contact your lender.

-If you are not continuing your education or attending graduate school
+If you are not continuing your education

 - In most cases, you will have six months from the time you graduate or leave school before you have to begin making student loan payments.
 This is your grace period.
 Use this time to explore the repayment options available to you.